makersacademy/takeaway-challenge/README.md

 If you wish to run the SMS service for real and test the send process in the feature tests, do the following:

+* Ensure Twilio is configured on your machine - There is a guide here https://www.twilio.com/docs/sms/quickstart/ruby
 * Create a `.env` file in the project root.
 This project uses the dotenv gem which will have been installed via bundler
 * Add the `.env` file to your `.gitignore` file. **You do not want to be commiting this file to github!
 It will contain real information about your Twilio account/phone numbers used**
 * Add the following lines to the .env file